crashoverride777/swifty-ads/README.md

 # When you submit your app to Apple

 When you submit your app to Apple on iTunes connect do not forget to select YES for "Does your app use an advertising identifier", otherwise it will get rejected.
-All apps that use an ad provider and their SDKs, exept iAd, require this to be Yes.

 # Final Info

 The sample project is the basic Apple spritekit template.
 It now shows a banner Ad on launch and an interstitial ad randomly when touching the screen.
 After 5 clicks all ads will be removed to simulate what a removeAds button would do.

-Like I mentioned above I primarly focused on SpriteKit to make it easy to call Ads from your SKScenes without having to use NSNotificationCenter or Delegates to constantly communicate with the viewController.
-Also this should help keep your viewController nice and clean.

 Please feel free to let me know about any bugs or improvements, I am by no means an expert.